The Nuts and Bolts of a VA OfferWhat’s in it for the Buyer? —-The Seller?

 4) There is no short-term profit for facilitating an assumption.
 I’ve accessed 17 top-ranked YouTube “Assumable FHA Videos,” most by MLOs; all had verifiable errors, and only three were “pro-assumable.”
 Coincidence?

 Currently, 1492 SoCal homes are listed for sale in the MLS, with assumable loans.
 I have access to the master list (updated weekly).
-But thousands of other homes are presently secured by FHA and VA loans in every zip code, and all are potential clients.
+However, thousands of other homes are presently secured by FHA and VA loans in every zip code, and all are potential clients.

 The assumption processes of